Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Basis adaptive Algorithm

-\begin{enumerate} \item \textbf{Initialization:} We prepare a small set of representative bitstrings, $\{b_k^{(0)}\}$, which encode the dominant spin configurations contributing to the ground state of the Hamiltonian $H$.
+This method can be efficiently implemented on the Quantum Computer (QC) and basis states can be evolved with short time using the QC and the construction of the Hamiltonian matrix and gs wavefunction calculation is done on classical computer.
+In this work we develop a basis adaptive algorithm which used hybrid quantum and classical approach to solve the quantum many body model systems.
+The steps of the BA algorithm can be described below: \begin{enumerate} \item \textbf{Initialization:} We prepare a small set of representative bitstrings, $\{b_k^{(0)}\}$, which encode the dominant spin configurations contributing to the ground state of the Hamiltonian $H$.
 Each bitstring corresponds to a computational-basis state $\ket{b_k^{(0)}}$ within the Hilbert space of the system $H$.
 Unlike conventional wavefunction-based approaches, we treat each $\ket{b_k^{(0)}}$ as an independent sample wavefunction.
 The initial configurations can be chosen from the ground state of the Ising (axial) part of $H$ or guided by the most probable basis states obtained from solution of small system size.
-For example, in the XXZ Hamiltonian (Eq.~\ref{eq1}) with $J>0$, the two relevant configurations are
+For example, in the XXZ Hamiltonian (Eq.~\ref{eq1}) with $J>0$ and $\Delta \ge 1$, the two relevant configurations are